opalgeorgii/WallhackPluginCS2/README.md

 ## Contact

-If you find bugs or want to suggest improvements, open an issue in this repository.
+If you find bugs or want to suggest improvements, open an issue in the repository.